openreadersbibles/docs.openreadersbibles.org/docs/good-glosses.md

 These are decisions that each individual has to make.

+## Verbs
+For verbs, things are more complicated.

+In Greek, you might want to provide different glosses for active and passive forms of the same verb.
+For instance, you could gloss βάλλω as “to throw” when the verb is active, or “to be thrown” when the verb is passive.

+In Hebrew, you might want to provide different glosses for verbs in different verbal stems (binyamim).
+For instance, you could gloss לקח as “to take” in the qal active, but “to be taken” in the qal passive.
+You could gloss מות as “to die” in the qal, but “to kill” in the hiphil.

+(You can configure your project to only suggest glosses that match the voice/binyan.
+See [General Settings](project-settings/general-settings.md).)

 ## Tips

 * Keep the glosses grammatical neutral.
 Example: Even though you see τεκνία (which is plural) in the text, make the gloss singular (e.g., “child”).
 The reader will see from the rest of the footnote that it's a plural word.